USA Funerals

 Example 2: The Itemized Memorial

 A family wanted a traditional viewing but did not want a limousine or a formal funeral procession.
-By using the funeral GPL, they were able to decline those specific line items, saving approximately $800 compared to the "Standard Burial Package" the home initially suggested.
-To learn more about these costs, see our guide on Average Funeral Cost USA.
+By using the GPL, they were able to decline those specific line items, saving roughly $800 compared to the "standard burial package" the home initially suggested.
+To learn more about these costs, see our guide on the average funeral cost breakdown.

 Example 3: Comparing Direct Cremation

-Sarah called three different funeral homes in her zip code.
-By asking for the direct cremation price (which includes the basic services fee, transport, and the cremation process), she found a range of $1,200 to $2,900.
-By choosing the most affordable option, she saved $1,700 for her father’s estate.
-For more details on this option, visit Direct Cremation USA.
+A family called three funeral homes in the same area.
+By asking for the direct cremation price (which includes the basic services fee, transport, and the cremation itself), they found a range of $1,200 to $2,900 — and choosing the lower option left more for the estate.
+For more details on this option, see what direct cremation is.

-• Livestreaming Costs: In 2025, livestreaming is no longer an "extra"—it's an expectation for 64% of families.
+• Livestreaming Costs: Livestreaming is no longer an "extra"—it's an expectation for many families.
 Look for this as a standard itemized line item on modern GPLs.

 • Lowering EDR Fees: Some states are working to lower Electronic Death Registration (EDR) fees, which should reflect as lower "cash advance" items on your final statement.